-Public health surveys around the world reveal that up to 69% of women reported being physically assaulted by their intimate male partner.
+Public health surveys around the world reveal that up to 69 percent of women reported being physically assaulted by their intimate male partner.

-In countries like Australia, Canada, the United States of America, South Africa, and Israel, studies show that between 40-70% of female murder victims were killed by their boyfriends or husbands.
+In countries like Australia, Canada, the United States of America, South Africa, and Israel, studies show that between 40-70 percent of female murder victims were killed by their boyfriends or husbands.

 Violence Against Women

 Violence against women is commonly performed by a husband or intimate male partner.
 Intimate partner violence does not discriminate—women of a variety of social, economic, religious, or cultural groups prey victim to acts of physical aggression – such as slapping, kicking and beating.

 They are also subject to psychological abuses consisting of perpetual belittling, humiliating, and intimidation.
 For these, and many more reasons violence by intimate partners has become a significant public health problem.
 In order to help resolve this major concern, communities, individuals, and many other sectors must join forces on a national and international level.

 Women in many places in the world are at risk due to notions of male honor and female chastity.
 For instance, in various parts of the Eastern Mediterranean, male honor can be judged by the sexual “purity” of women in his family.
 If a woman is sexually “defiled”, voluntarily, or involuntarily she may be interpreted as having disgraced the family honor.

 In Alexandria, Egypt, 47 percent of women who have been raped were killed by a relative.
 In addition, over 80 percent of the women who live in rural areas of Egypt justify beatings citing refusing a man sex as the number one reason.